SandyGCabanes/SandyGCabanes/README.md

 - I have been volunteering as a Community Leader at Data Engineering Pilipinas as one of the Moderators.
 - I started the DEP DataMasters initiative to help like-minded individuals gain confidence in presenting data-related topics, as well as gain mock interview experience.
 - I have finished many projects that use Python, Tableau, R, Power BI, SQL and Power query for Excel.
+- I also have projects that explore ETL in Google Cloud, AWS and Azure.
 I am committed to continuous upskilling.
 - Feel free to browse through my repositories!